coq/ceps/text/052-platform-release-cycle.md

 others: Coq dev, platform devs, and docker devs.
 This is a risk, but also an advantage since the Coq release becomes more lightweight, leaving the RM more time to focus on supporting the release with hotfixes.

-# Alternatives

-We consider docker as *the* platform upstream projects use for testing.
-This may be a bit narrow, even if the docker stuff on coq-community is pretty good IMO.

-# Unresolved questions